10 Requirements for Screening Tenants in the City of Portland

 8. Fair Housing

 • Non-Discrimination: Adherence to fair housing laws is critical.
 Discrimination based on federally protected fair housing classes such as race, color, religion, sex, national origin, familial status, and disability will always apply.
-Here in Portland discrimination based on marital status, source of income, sexual orientation, and gender identity are also prohibited.
+Here in Portland, discrimination based on marital status, source of income, sexual orientation, age (18+), domestic violence survivor status, criminal history, rental/eviction history, gender identity, and immigration status is also prohibited.

 9. Notice of Denial